Lignumvitae

 IMG-20190710-WA0001.jpg

 Wild life gives slipped glimpses of why we are bothering.
 A garter snake slithers by, and one morning the door is covered in a squirming mass of catalpa caterpillars.
 The trees which laughingly shake their leaves onto freshly painted decks make gentle shade and waltzing, bowing shadows.
-Tea drank outside in the expectant and slow moving still of the morning sees squirrels and red breast birds and groundhogs scampering, hopping and bumbling around.
+Tea drunk outside in the expectant and slow moving still of the morning sees squirrels and red breast birds and groundhogs scampering, hopping and bumbling around.

 Other boat owners who are working on their boats are warm, supportive and fraternal, they drop by and tell us technical and gritty tales of working the shrimp boats in Louisiana and a contract to scrub the government steam tunnels in DC.
 Sometimes a rolling, laughing conversation is tumbleweeded by a wide chasm in political and cultural accord and I put on breathy podcasts about love and progressive politics as a kind of softpower phone speaker whispering campaign, but power tools are loud and I'm running low on data.